ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 3. In the Install Stratos Console dialog, select an installation option.
 You can install the Stratos console application either on the CFEE control plane or in one of the cells.
 Select a version of the Stratos console and the number of instances of the application to install.
 If you install the Stratos console app in a cell, you're prompted for the organization and space where to deploy the application.
 4. Click **Install**.

 The application takes about 5 minutes to install.
 Once the installation is complete, a **Stratos Console** button appears in place of the *Install Stratos Console* button on the overview page.
-The *Stratos Console* button launches the console and is available to all users with access to the CFEE instance.
-Organization and space membership assignments may limit what a user can see and manage in the Stratos console.

-To start the Stratos console:

-1. Open the CFEE instance where the Stratos console was installed.
-2. Click **Stratos Console** on the overview page.
-3. The Stratos console is opened in a separate browser tab.
-When you open the console for the first time, you're prompted to accept two consecutive warnings because of self-signed certificates.
-4. Click **Login** to open the console.
-No credentials are required since the application uses your {{site.data.keyword.cloud_notm}} credentials.
+More on Stratos console can be found [here](https://console.test.cloud.ibm.com/docs/tutorials/isolated-cloud-foundry-enterprise-apps.html#install-the-stratos-console-to-manage-the-app).

 ## The relationship between CFEE and Kubernetes

 As an application platform, CFEE runs on some form of dedicated or shared virtual infrastructure.
 For many years, developers thought little about the underlying Cloud Foundry platform because IBM managed it for them.
 With CFEE, you are not only a developer writing Cloud Foundry applications but also an operator of the Cloud Foundry platform.
 This is because CFEE is deployed on an IBM Kubernetes cluster that you control.

 While Cloud Foundry developers may be new to Kubernetes, there are many concepts they both share.
 Like Cloud Foundry, Kubernetes isolates applications into containers, which run inside a Kubernetes construct called a pod.
 Similar to application instances, pods can have multiple copies (called replica sets) with application load balancing provided by Kubernetes.
 The Cloud Foundry `GetStartedNode` application you deployed earlier runs inside the `diego-cell-0` pod.
 To support high availability, another pod `diego-cell-1` would run on a separate Kubernetes worker node.
-Because these Cloud Foundry apps run "inside" Kuberenetes, you can also communicate with other Kubernetes microservices using Kuberenetes-based networking.
+Because these Cloud Foundry apps run "inside" Kubernetes, you can also communicate with other Kubernetes microservices using Kubernetes-based networking.
 The following sections will help illustrate the relationships between CFEE and Kubernetes in more detail.

 ## Deploy a Kubernetes service broker